-In this paper, we present the first practical survivable intrusion tolerant replication system that provides defense across space and time, a term first used in [7].
+In this paper, we present the first practical survivable intrusion tolerant replication system that provides defense across space and time [7].
 Our main contributions are:

-The first proactive recovery protocol that supports large state.
-We devise two novel state transfer strategies: one that prioritizes fast data retrieval and one that minimizes bandwidth usage, which can be used to restart a replica from a clean state; A theoretical model that computes the resiliency of the system over its lifetime (e.g. 30 years) based on the rejuvenation rate, the number of replicas, and the strength of a single replica; and tions of a practical survivable data replication system: the Prime BFT protocol [8], which ensures performance guarantees even while under attack, and that recently has been integrated into the Siemens corporation commercial SCADA product for the power grid [9]; and the MultiCompiler [10] that produces different versions of the system, such that no two versions present an identical attack surface.
-This does not mean that the exploits have vanished, but rather that the attacker must craft a new attack for each replica.
+- The first proactive recovery protocol that supports large state.
+We devise two novel state transfer strategies: one that prioritizes fast data retrieval and one that minimizes bandwidth usage, which can be used to restart a replica from a clean state; - A theoretical model that computes the resiliency of the system over its lifetime (e.g. 30 years) based on the rejuvenation rate, the number of replicas, and the strength of a single replica; and - The first integration of subsystems that support the assumptions of a practical survivable data replication system: the Prime BFT protocol [8], which ensures performance guarantees even while under attack, and that recently has been integrated into the Siemens corporation commercial SCADA product for the power grid [9]; and the MultiCompiler [10] that produces different versions of the system, such that no two versions present an identical attack surface.

+This does not mean that the exploits have vanished.
+Rather, the attacker must craft a new attack or launch a different instantiation of the same attack for each replica, depending on the type of attack, the nature of the vulnerability, and the extent of randomization.
 A new version of a replica is produced after its rejuvenation.